Catholic Churches of GenSan for your Visita Iglesia

 - Sts.
 Peter and Paul Parish Church.
 This is actually GenSan’s oldest church, older than the 50 year-old Our Lady of Peace and Good Voyage Parish Church.
 Located at Lagao Kanan, Barangay Lagao, the church is under the Diocese of Marbel and run by Diocesan priests.
 The structure has not changed much for the past 30 years or so, just a few minor adjustments were done to fix the rotting parts plus a couple of major paint jobs.

 - Santo Nino Parish Church.
 Located at Barangay Bula, the original home of GenSan’s major fishing industry, this parish church is only 31 years old.
-Over the years however, due to the magnanimity of its parishioners, who are among the city’s famed fishing magnates, the parish was to able to build, aside from its sail-like design church, a separate building for the convent.
+Over the years however, due to the magnanimity of its parishioners, who are among the city’s famed fishing magnates, the parish was to able to build, aside from its sail-like designed-church, a separate building for the convent.
 Look for its replica of the Image of Sto.
 Nino which is encased in a small wooden boat.

 - Our Lady of Peace and Good Voyage Parish Church.
 One of the most beautiful, if not the most beautifully-redesigned house of worship in South Central Mindanao, this one turned 50 last year and is under the care of the Passionist Fathers.
 Based on Architect Michael Ang’s idea, the renovated church is more spacious and well-illuminated.
 Strategically located at the heart of downtown GenSan, the best time to visit it for your Visita Iglesia is at night when some of its huge chandeliers and the sky-blue lights of the altar are switched on.